FormatArc JSON Formatter parsing a JSONC file with JSON comments strippedFormatArc JSON Formatter parsing a JSONC file with JSON comments stripped

 What about YAML?

 YAML supports comments natively with #.
 If you mostly need the comments and can change the format, YAML is often the better choice for configuration files.
-See YAML vs JSON: Key Differences for the full comparison.
+See YAML vs JSON: Key Differences for the full comparison, or jump straight to the YAML Syntax Guide.

 Summary